ddur/WordPress-IP-Geo-Allow/README.md

 [WordPress IP Geo Block Plugin](https://wordpress.org/plugins/ip-geo-block/)

-Unfortunately IP Geo Block was abandoned years ago, and I let my extension to be removed from WordPress.
+Plugin was published on WordPress Plugins directory.
+Unfortunately IP Geo Block was later abandoned, and I let that extension to be removed from WordPress.